19 Fun & Free (or cheap) Things to do in Asheville

 - Location: 290 Macon Ave, Asheville, NC 28804

 While the famous Biltmore Estate is open for tours, it’s quite a pricey experience.
 Instead of shelling out hundreds of bucks, consider taking a stroll around the lovely Biltmore Village.
 Window shopping, browsing the galleries, and enjoying the architecture and beautiful trees makes for a wonderful budget friendly activity.

 Be sure to stop in the Olde World Christmas Shoppe – their decor is gorgeous!
-And, if you are on the lookout for a great cheap breakfast swing Well Bred Cafe for a slice of quiche or delicious homemade pastry.
+And, if you are on the lookout for a decent cheap breakfast swing Well Bred Cafe for a slice of quiche or delicious homemade pastry.
 Another great option is the lunch buffet at Andaaz, serving authentic Indian cuisine.

 11. Browse the shops at the Grove Arcade

 The Grove Arcade is a luxurious shopping/dining complex located in the heart of downtown.
 First off, the historic art deco architecture is truly stunning and draws you in from the street.
 Second, there are about a dozen shops to explore inside specializing in regional art and local souvenirs.
-Grab a coffee and scan the huge used book selection at Battery Park.
+Treat yourself to a glass of wine and scan the huge used book selection at Battery Park.
 Another budget friendly treat is homemade beignets with chocolate dipping sauce at Bebette’s New Orlean’s coffeeshop.
 Also be on the lookout for special events, particularly the Winter Wonderland festival.

 12. Enjoy nature at the Beaver Lake Bird Sanctuary